andreugordillovazquez/tex/README.md

 # TeX — Framer plugin

-This plugin for Framer allows you to effortlessly convert LaTeX expressions into beautiful images for your Framer projects.
-It transforms your typed LaTeX formulas into high-resolution images, perfect for enhancing websites with mathematical expressions, equations, and technical content.
+This plugin for Framer allows you to effortlessly convert LaTeX expressions into beautiful SVG images for your Framer projects.
+It transforms your typed LaTeX formulas into high-quality SVG graphics using MathJax, perfect for enhancing websites with mathematical expressions, equations, and technical content.

 ![Plugin interface](images/main.png)

 ## Features

-- Instantly render LaTeX expressions as high-quality images
+- Instantly render LaTeX expressions as high-quality SVG images using MathJax
 - Customize text color, background color, and output resolution
 - Preview the rendered equation before adding it to the canvas
-- Seamlessly insert the final image into your design with a single click
+- Seamlessly insert the final SVG image into your design with a single click

 ## Usage